Sindurav/CodingInterviews/TwoSigma 2019 Software Engineer Investments/README.md

 ## Interview Description
 ----
-- At this point of time I have cleared 3 interview round of Two Sigma.
+- At this point of time I have cleared three interview rounds of Two Sigma.

 ## Round 1 (Hackerrank Online Assessment)
 ---
 - 1st round was hackerank round.
-- I got 2 question which I had to solve in 90 minutes.
+- I got 2 questions which I had to solve in 90 minutes.

 ## Round 2 (HR Phone Interview)